seb-ma/qmk_firmware/users/seb-ma/readme.md

 #### Starfield

 This animation is featuring a starfield animation.
-It was first developped by @GauthamYerroju
+It was first developed by @GauthamYerroju

 ##### Configuration